Root-Down-Digital/DragonSync-iOS/README.md

 > [!IMPORTANT]
-> TestFlight beta has expired.
+> **TestFlight beta has expired**.
 With the rapid dev of DragonSync and DroneID by @alphafox02, I no longer have the resources to dedicate to this project.
+>
-Thanks to the supporters, this stayed in active dev.
-When time and resources allow, I will update and overhaul the app to work with his backend repos.
+> Thanks to the supporters, this stayed in active development.
+When time and resources allow, I will overhaul the app to work with his backend repos.
+The standalone ESP32 FW will also eventually be updated (works with codebase as is for those building from source).
+>
-> - Until then the standalone [Dragonet WiFi RID](https://github.com/Root-Down-Digital/DragonSync-iOS/tree/main/Util) can be used with the app.
-Open an issue if you'd like to see this back in development.
+> Open an issue if you'd like to see this back in development.
 Thanks again to those who contributed and made this possible.

 <div align="center">